fooock/jenkins-auto/README.md

 You need to set an environment variable called `HCLOUD_TOKEN` in order to create all remote resources.
 To generate it, go to your [project](https://console.hetzner.cloud/projects) security tab and click on `Generate API Token` button.

->:moneybag: Keep in mind that you may be charged by the cloud provider if you use this repository.

 #### Build

 ![Check project files](https://github.com/fooock/jenkins-auto/workflows/Check%20project%20files/badge.svg)